- Chapter Two -

 Unaware.

-Yet already moving.
+Yet already... moving.

-The current did not ask permission.
+does not ask permission.

 Post a Comment